SandraRumer/BC-BOT-repository/README ProhibitedDice.md

 * 0.9.0.0 Release by Player and storing is added
 * 0.9.0.1 Bugfixes
 * 0.9.1.0 improved code with KI Improvments
+* 0.9.1.1 bugfix of code with KI Improvments

 reported  errors:

 Starting : Profile gets not updated, Room has to be open.
 Void : Communication isn't operating any more after bot gets caught by void.

-missing functions
-Closing : Close the game -

-Line 1847 uncought error ()
-function convert Pers
-if Sender Character  /// is null

-+  Player vanishes during game
++  Player vanishes during game by void
-+  erster Watcher moved stimmt nicht ?
++  first Watcher moved not correct ?

-- prepare inspection not defines pause not defined
++ prepare inspection not defined

-Message: ReferenceError: domWinReward is not defined
++ pause not defined

+Devtest :
++ calling maids
++ Dom  leaving room

 Source: debugger eval code:1850:80 checkWinners@debugger eval code:1850:80

-REset Outerclothe